-- 2.11.1 These are not open events.
-Entrants must be able and willing to do judging or other official duties as requested by the Organisers. - At Division 1 and Premier races an athlete may not enter both a ranking or Championship Competition and an Officials Competition in the same or different events.
-At Division 2 to 4 competitions such a double entry in different events is at the organisers' discretion and subject to completion of the official's duties. - 2.11.2 There is a competition series for Officials based on results at Officials' Competitions at Ranking Competitions. - 2.11.3 For the purpose of this series entrants shall be divided into three divisions: - a) Premier and Division 1, - b) Division 2 and 3, - c) Division 4. - 2.11.4 Athletes who have had paddling rights assigned to them by non-paddling Officials shall not be eligible for entry to the series unless the non-paddling Official carry out duties to the satisfaction of the Organiser. - There shall be no requirement for athletes to run in divisional order. - 2.11.5 Each athlete for this series must ensure that their Entry is fully completed with Name, and National Association number, and also state the athlete's current division, age category and bib number where applicable.
-Any entry not conforming to the above will be rejected. - 2.11.6 Points will be awarded in accordance with the athlete's result in the Officials Event regardless of category.
-Maximum points for each Division (A, B and C) will be 50 and will be calculated in accordance with the formula: Points = 50 (position in event 1) - e.g. the second-place athlete in Division A would score 50 (2 1) = 49 - The fourth placed athlete in Division B would score 50 (4 1) = 47 - The fourth placed athlete in Division C also would score 50 (4 1) = 47 - 2.11.7 In the case of a C2 entry, points for competing in the Officials competition will be award to the individual members of the crew.
-Should one member of the crew be found to have competed in both the Officials event and a ranking event, then Rule 2.11.1 will apply to both athletes. - 2.11.8 At the end of the season the points will be totalled for each athlete in accordance with their current division and prizes awarded as appropriate.
+2.11.1 These are not open events.
+Entrants must be able and willing to do judging or other official duties as requested by the Organisers.

+At Division 1 and Premier races an athlete may not enter both a ranking or Championship Competition and an Officials Competition in the same or different events.
+At Division 2 to 4 competitions such a double entry in different events is at the organisers' discretion and subject to completion of the official's duties.

+- 2.11.2 There is a competition series for Officials based on results at Officials' Competitions at UK Ranking Competitions. - 2.11.3 Athletes who have had paddling rights assigned to them by non-paddling Officials shall not be eligible for entry to the series unless the non-paddling Official carry out duties to the satisfaction of the Organiser.

+There shall be no requirement for athletes to run in divisional order.

+- 2.11.4 Each athlete for this series must ensure that their Entry is fully completed with Name, and National Association number, and also state the athlete's current division, age category and bib number where applicable.
+Any entry not conforming to the above will be rejected. - 2.11.5 Points will be awarded in accordance with the athlete's result in the Officials Event regardless of category.
+Points will be calculated in accordance with the formula:

+Points = 50 - (position in event - 1)

+e.g. the second-place athlete in would score 50 - (2 - 1) = 49

+The fourth placed athlete would score 50 - (4 - 1) = 47

+- 2.11.6 In the case of a C2 entry, points for competing in the Officials competition will be awarded to the individual members of the crew.
+Should one member of the crew be found to have competed in both the Officials event and a ranking event, then Rule 2.11.1 will apply to both athletes. - 2.11.7 Where an athlete wishes to compete in multi disciplines in the Officials Competition this will be at the organisers' discretion and subject to completion of the official's duties.
+At the end of the season the points will be totalled for each athlete in accordance with their current division and prizes awarded as appropriate.
 In the event of a tie, the athlete with the greater number of entries will be considered to be the winner.
-If the result is still a tie, reference will be made to the best scoring results of the athletes concerned, and the next best, etc until the tie is resolved. - 2.11.9 Not applicable in the UK
+If the result is still a tie, reference will be made to the best scoring results of the athletes concerned, and the next best, etc until the tie is resolved. - 2.11.8 At the end of the season the points will be totalled for each athlete and prizes awarded as appropriate.
+In the event of a tie, the athlete with the greater number of entries will be considered to be the winner.
+If the result is still a tie, reference will be made to the best scoring results of the athletes concerned, and the next best, etc until the tie is resolved.